 Minor Gateways:

 are secondary entrances to the community and can include a smaller-scale architectural feature complemented by planting and lighting.
-Minor gateways may also be located at entrances to a significant area of the community may use specific urban design treatments to signify the entrance to a special area within the community (e.g. the Main Street)
+Minor gateways may also be located at entrances to a significant area of the community (i.e. the Main Street).